Using Decoupled Features for Photo-realistic Style Transfer: Experiments

 As discussed previously, there exists an image compatibility factor in ST, where only a subset of possible source/target combinations will be acceptable.
 The range of this subset for a given source image depends on the degree to which it approaches its gamut boundaries, as well as its distance in feature space from a potential target.
 For example, common transfer mismatches include target images that are significantly darker or brighter than the source, causing details to be obscured via clipping and crushing.
-This informed us to include only the suggested features, as the addition of further statistical moments led to a general loss in robustness.
-For the same reason, we only recommend the use of spectral transfer in a limited context.
-In our tests, we found that this feature can vary greatly between images in a way that is difficult to assess visually, and also that observers have a very limited tolerance for the results - meaning only very subtle adjustments to the source image with respect to this feature would be tolerated.
+Related to compatibility, we only recommend the use of spectral transfer in the constrained fashion (via PSF estimation) described in section~\ref{subsec:optics}.
+When used outside of these constraints, we found that this feature can vary greatly between images in a way that is difficult to compare visually and relative to color transfers, observers have a limited tolerance for the results - meaning only very subtle adjustments to the source image with respect to this feature are acceptable.